gracielily/webproject/README.md

 ## About Website

 ### Topic
-This website is on the topic of Pokémon Sword & Shield - video games that were launched on the Nintendo Switch which I recently had played.
+This website is on the topic of Pokémon Sword & Shield - video games that were launched on the Nintendo Switch console which I enjoyed playing.

 ### Technologies Used